negarloloshahvar/Data-Manipulation-with-pandas/README.md

 - values: A two-dimensional NumPy array of values.
 - columns: An index of columns: the column names.
 - index: An index for the rows: either row numbers or row names.
-## Aggregating DataFrames

-You can sort the rows by passing a column name to **.sort_values()**.
-### Summary Statistics

-- Summary Statistics summarize many numbers in one statistic. e.g. mean, median, minimum, maximum, and standard deviation.
-Calculating summary statistics allows you to get a better sense of your data, even if there's a lot of it.
-- By taking a closer look at the summary statistics of the walmart dataset we obtain that the mean weekly sales amount is almost double the median weekly sales amount!
-This can tell us that there are a few very high sales weeks that are making the mean so much higher than the median.
-- Summary statistics can also be calculated on date columns that have values with the data type ```datetime64```.
-Taking the minimum and maximum of a column of dates is handy for figuring out what time period your data covers.

 ## Chapter 2: Aggregating DataFrames
 In this chapter, I'll practice how to calculate summary statistics on DataFrame columns, and master grouped summary statistics and pivot tables.